-- you must not exercise the privileges of an operational rating (other than an instrument rating or private instrument rating) or a flight activity endorsement
+- > you must not exercise the privileges of an operational rating (other than an instrument rating or private instrument rating) or a flight activity endorsement

 - > your flight must be conducted:

 - " under the VFR by day

 - " below an altitude of 10,000 ft

 - " within Australian-administered airspace

 - " in an aircraft with a maximum take-off weight less than 2,000 kg.

 You may, however, exercise the privileges or your licence in a recreational aircraft if you also hold a current recreational aviation medical practitioner's certificate or Class 5 medical self-declaration and the flight is conducted by day under the VFR.
 You must carry both the medical practitioner's certificate and written acknowledgement from CASA that they have received a copy of the certificate with you in the aircraft.
-A recreational aircraft is a single-engine aircraft that:

-- > is certificated for single-pilot operation - has a maximum certificated take-off weight of less than 1,500 kg - is not rocket-powered or turbine powered.
+- > is certificated for single-pilot operation - > has a maximum certificated take-off weight of less than 1,500 kg - > is not rocket-powered or turbine powered.